djsc/VideoSpeedController/README.md

 # VideoSpeedController
 A Firefox browser extension that provides a toolbar menu for HTML 5 video speed manipulation.
-It is capable of setting speeds that are typically unavailable from the video menu and takes less clicks than usual.
+It is capable of setting speeds that are typically unavailable from the video menu and it also requires fewer clicks to change the speed.

 ## Installation